The-Sycorax/DenaroWalletClient/README.md

                 * `-wallet`: Specifies the wallet filename.
 Defaults to the `./wallets/` directory if no specific filepath is provided.
                 * `-password`: The password of the specified wallet.
 Required for wallets that are encrypted.
                 * `-2fa-code`: Optional Two-Factor Authentication code for encrypted wallets that have 2FA enabled.
 Should be the 6-digit code generated from an authenticator app.
-                * `-address`: The address from which Denaro will be sent.
+                * `-address`: The Denaro address to send from.
+The address must be associated with the specified wallet.

-                * `-private-key`: Specifies the private key associated with the sender address.
+                * `-private-key`: Specifies the private key associated with a Denaro address.
 Not required if specifying an address from a wallet file.

             * `to <options>`: Specifies the receiver's details.
                 * `receiver`: (Required) The receiving address.